How Does Car Insurance Work?

 Car insurance helps pay for damages that result from driving or having a car.

-Auto insurance can cover damages if you:
+Auto insurance typically covers damages when you:

 - Get into a car accident or fender bender